Rollovers and transfers

-Rollovers and transfers are 2 ways to move money from other retirement accounts into your Robinhood IRA.
+Transfers and rollovers are 2 ways to move money from other retirement accounts into your Robinhood IRA.

 • A transfer is a non-reportable movement of funds between 2 retirement accounts of the same type, such as transferring money from one traditional IRA into another traditional IRA.
-This type of transfer doesn’t generate a tax form and is not reported to the IRS.
+This type of transfer doesn’t generate a tax form and isn't reported to the IRS.

 • Example: If you transfer a traditional IRA with ABC Financial to your traditional IRA at Robinhood.